When it comes to personal finances and budgeting, Personal Capital is a very popular favorite. And with good reason!

 The GoDaddy Bookkeeping mobile app

-One of the main reasons I’ve been using GoDaddy Bookkeeping for the past 4 years is because of their mobile app.
-It’s seriously all encompassing and allows me to manage my freelance finances on the go.
+One of the main reasons you’ll enjoy using GoDaddy Bookkeeping is because of their mobile app.
+It’s seriously all encompassing and allows you to manage your freelance or business finances on the go.

 Link invoice payments